NikKowPHP/social-brain/chapters/chapter-2.md

 ---

 We now understand the alarm system.
 We know why a harsh word can hijack our entire nervous system, and why Mark's physical reaction to that email was so powerful.
 But knowing the alarm exists is not the same as controlling it.
 What happens when that bell starts ringing in the middle of a high-stakes conversation?
 How do you, the conductor, keep the orchestra from descending into chaos?

 The answer lies not in ignoring the alarm, but in learning how to skillfully turn down its volume.
-Our next step is to master the art of emotional self-regulation.
+Our next step is to master the art of emotional self-regulation, the first true act of a conductor.